 - FHC Youth Wrestling: Youth wrestling is for students in K-8 grade.
 For more information, go to fhcyouthwrestling.com.

-- Girls’ Forest Hills Softball League now forming, for grades 6-7, if you’re interested in participating in the spring of 2018, please email Melisa Longo: email@example.com.
+- Girls’ Forest Hills Softball League now forming, for grades 6-7, if you’re interested in participating, please email Melisa Longo: email@example.com.

 - West Michigan Archery Centers